-If you are installing Onix x-series speakers in a home theater arrangement, you will need a dedicated center channel speaker for accurate 5.1 or greater sound reproduction.
-Place your center channel speaker between your Left and Right speakers as close to your TV screen as possible.
-Try to keep the tweeters of all three speakers (LEFT, CENTER, and RIGHT) as close to the same height from the floor as possible.
-If the tweeters are at - or very close to - on-axis with your ear level when you're seated, you're doing very well indeed (this may pose a challenge if you're placing a single CENTER speaker either above or below the screen).
+If you are installing AV123 ELT525 speakers in a home theater arrangement, you will need a dedicated center channel speaker for accurate 5.1 sound reproduction.
+Place your center channel speaker between your Left and Right speakers as close to your the screen).
 Try to maintain a deviation of 12" or less between the CENTER and MAIN speakers.
 Aiming the CENTER speaker slightly down or up to compensate can also help acoustically "align" the three speakers).
 It's a good idea to place the CENTER speaker at exactly the same distance from your listening/viewing position as the main LEFT and RIGHT speakers.
 This will ensure the sound from all three front speakers arrives at your ears at the same time.
-This will help to create the most convincing image (yes, some surround receivers and processors have circuitry that can compensate electronically for different distances but we feel it's always good to start mechanically rather than electronically if possible).
+This will help to create the most convincing image.
+While most surround receivers and processors have circuitry that can electronically compensate for different speaker distances, that still does not maintain as deep of sound stage as bringing the left/right speakers forward.